mkturkcan/generative-agents/README.md

 The models are distributed as notebooks that are easy to run locally, or on Google Colab.
 We recommend the use of Jupyter Lab if running locally.
 The notebook(s) should work as-is on Google Colab.

+# How to Use

+* The most stable model is available at https://github.com/mkturkcan/generative-agents/tree/main/notebook/Release.
+* WIP models with the latest features will be available in https://github.com/mkturkcan/generative-agents/tree/main/notebook/WIP.
+* A WIP library is available under https://github.com/mkturkcan/generative-agents/tree/main/game_simulation.

 ## Model

 The current model is a simulation of the town of Phandalin from an introductory D&D 5e adventure.
 This setting is chosen as it is much more free form than the simple scenario described in the original paper.